Undiscovered Path Home Undiscovered Path Home

 0

 With more than 50 kilometers of fine white sand beaches, rocky coves, cliffside spots, and crystal clear waters, Mallorca is home to some of the best beaches in Europe.
 Summer after summer, thousands of tourists flock to Mallorca to enjoy their beach hotels, their crystalline waters, and their tasty tapas.
-Mallorca has so many beaches that each beach really does have different qualities and characteristics.
 From remote beaches accessible only by hiking to vibrant town beachside spots to family-friendly beaches, there’s truly something for everyone in Mallorca.
 Whether you’re looking to feast on grilled octopus seaside or simply roll out your towel and sunbathe, there’s something for everyone among the best beaches in Mallorca.
-Here are 8 jaw-droppingly beautiful beaches in Mallorca.
+Here are the most jaw-droppingly beautiful beaches in Mallorca.

 The Best Beaches in Mallorca